Temporary Visas: Working, studying or visiting for a limited time

 Immigration NZ can require you to have an assessment by one of their “panel” doctors.
 You can’t just go to any doctor – it has to be one who’s on their approved list (called “panel physicians”).

-The health requirements don’t apply to you if you’re granted a Visitor Visa to get medical treatment or if you’ve been granted a “medical waiver” (an exemption).
+The health requirements don’t apply to you if you’re granted a Visitor Visa to get medical treatment or if you’ve been granted an exemption (“medical waiver”).

 What health information or certificates will I need to provide?